grafana/grafana/docs/sources/panels/transformations/types-options.md

 Use this transformation to rename parts of the query results using a regular expression and replacement pattern.

 You can specify a regular expression, which is only applied to matches, along with a replacement pattern that support back references.
-For example, let's imagine you're visualizing CPU usage per host and you want to remove the TLD.
+For example, let's imagine you're visualizing CPU usage per host and you want to remove the domain name.
 You could set the regex to `([^\.]+)\..+` and the replacement pattern to `$1`, `web-01.example.com` would become `web-01`.

 Here is an example where we are stripping the prefix from event types, in the before you can see everything is prefixed with `system.`